-Hartline played for the Scarlet and Gray from 2005 through 2008 and was a part of four Big Ten championship teams – meaning he’s been with six Ohio State teams and has won six Big Ten titles, including consecutive Big Ten championships in 2017 and 2018.
+Hartline played for the Scarlet and Gray from 2005 through 2008 and was a part of four Big Ten championship teams – meaning he’s been with nine Ohio State teams and has won eight Big Ten titles, including a record four consecutive outright Big Ten championships in 2017, 2018, 2019 and 2020.
 He also played an integral role in Ohio State reaching consecutive BCS National Championship games in 2006 and 2007.
 In 2007, he caught a career-best 52 passes for 694 yards and six touchdowns.
 Hartline’s career numbers include 90 catches, 1,429 yards and 12 touchdowns.

 Brian Hartline Quick Facts